Nazar1997/DeepZ/README.md

-# APPENDIX FOR DEEPZ PAPER
+# Appendix for DeepZ paper

 Here you can find the whole human genome (hg19) annotation.